-The module runs firmware provided by Thales.
+The modules run firmware provided by Thales.
 There is the facility for the administrator to upgrade this firmware.
-In order to determine that the module is running the correct version of firmware they should use the NewEnquiry service which reports the version of firmware currently loaded.
+In order to determine that the module is running the correct version of firmware they should use the New Enquiry service which reports the version of firmware currently loaded.
+The validated firmware version is 2.61.2-2.